 Implementation of Six Sigma’s DMAIC Method at Motorola

-Motorola implemented the Define, Measure, Analyze, Improve, and Control (DMAIC) method of Six Sigma, which focuses on identifying and removing defects and variations in business processes.
+Motorola implemented the DMAIC method of Six Sigma, which focuses on identifying and removing defects and variations in business processes.
 The company established a Six Sigma program, which trained employees to be experts in identifying and solving quality problems.

-Before adopting Six Sigma, Motorola had considered other quality improvement methodologies, such as Total Quality Management (TQM) and Statistical Process Control (SPC).
-However, they found that Six Sigma’s focus on process improvement and its rigorous data-driven approach was better suited to their needs.
+Before adopting Six Sigma, Motorola had considered other quality improvement methodologies, such as TQM and SPC.
+However, they found that Six Sigma’s focus on process improvement and its rigorous data-driven approach were better suited to their needs.

 Motorola’s expectations for implementing Six Sigma were high.
-They anticipated that the methodology would help them reduce defects and waste in their semiconductor production process, leading to increased quality and customer satisfaction.
+They anticipated that the methodology would help them reduce defects and waste in their semiconductor production process.
+As such, they would experience increased quality and customer satisfaction.
 Additionally, they expected that Six Sigma would lead to increased employee engagement and a culture of continuous improvement.

 The methodology helped to reduce variability in the production process, leading to reduced waste and rework.
-Additionally, employees who participated in the Six Sigma program became more engaged in quality improvement efforts, leading to a culture of continuous improvement.
+Additionally, employees who participated in the Six Sigma program became more engaged in quality improvement efforts.
+Motorola was experiencing a culture of continuous improvement.

 Overcoming Implementation Challenges: Lessons Learned from Motorola’s Six Sigma Journey